olivermgs-TitanGS/Detective-Sigma/Documents/Business_Proposition_Summary.md

 Stories.
 Mysteries.
 Clues that need Math to decode.

-**Detective Learning Academy** — where Singapore Primary 4-6 students solve cases using PSLE Math and Science.
+**Detective Sigma** — where Singapore Primary 4-6 students solve cases using PSLE Math and Science.

 ---